-For the past month, rumors have circulated among the outdoor-gear cognoscenti about a new minimalist air mattress that’d pack to the size of a one-liter Nalgene bottle while providing nearly as much warmth as a bulky pad stuffed with goose down.
+Minimalist air mattress packs to the size of a one-liter Nalgene bottle and provides nearly as much warmth as a bulky pad stuffed with goose down.

-Testing via ASTM International standards, Therm-a-Rest garnered an R-value thermal resistance measurement of 2.5.
+Tested via ASTM International standards, Therm-a-Rest garnered an R-value thermal resistance measurement of 2.5.
 According to Doug Jacot, the Therm-a-Rest business director, comparable un-insulated inflatable air mattresses often register an R-value of less than 1.

 So how does NeoAir work?
 Therm-a-Rest engineers developed an air-bladder technology — the “Triangular Core Matrix” — which is a welded-nylon grid of chambers that, according to Jacot, increases the number of individual air cells by 10 times when compared to a traditional air mattress.

 This minimizes air movement within the pad and the resulting convective cooling.